Pros and Cons of Renting to Students

 First, students often live with roommates, rather than alone.
 Since the students are splitting the rent payment, you may be able to get a few hundred dollars extra from them than you would if you were renting to the general population.
 For example, you may charge $2000 a month when renting a three bedroom to the general population, but you may be able to collect $2250 when renting to three college students because each student would only be responsible for paying $750 a month.

-The second reason you may be able to get more money is that there is constant demand for the housing.
-Students who attend the college and do not have on campus housing will be looking for a place to live.
-When demand for anything is high, you are able to charge more money for it.
+The second reason you may be able to get more money is that there is a constant demand for housing.
+Students who attend the college and do not have on-campus housing will be looking for a place to live.
+When demand for anything is high, you can charge more money for it.

 In either of these situations, it is very likely that you will receive your rent each month.
 It is not uncommon for parents to even pay a full semester’s rent in advance.